b-coimbra/sushi.rb/README.md

 - Clone this repo, or download it into a directory of your choice.
 - Using the [rake gem](https://github.com/ruby/rake), type `$ rake run` to start the shell
   - Or either run `$ ruby src/main.rb` or `run.cmd`
-- Type `cmds` to get a full list of the commands and aliases.
+- Type `cmds` or `help` to get a full list of the commands and aliases.
 - To integrate with Cmder (or ConEmu), open the settings and go to `Startup > Tasks` and paste the location to `C:\<path-to-executable>\shell.exe`

+### Dependencies
+- There are no dependencies for the binaries, except having a font that supports unicode characters if you care how the prompt looks.

 ### Building